-Because of these limiting factors, Rhode Island allocates Section 5311 program funds to the transit service it operates in rural areas, including service that connects to urban areas and intercity bus access points.
-RIPTA considers Section 5311 to be a base source of ongoing funds to assist rural areas and, therefore, does not distribute the funds through a competitive discretionary process.
+Because of these limiting factors, Rhode Island has focused the use of its Section 5311 program funds on the transit service it operates in rural areas, including service that connects to urban areas and intercity bus access points.
+RIPTA considers Section 5311 to be a base source of ongoing funds to assist rural areas.